The Phi Phi Islands could be the ultimate paradise… but for how long?

 A minuscule tourism fee is collected from visitors at the pier on Ko Phi Phi Don and only if you go on shore at Maya Beach a 400 baht (12usd) tourist fee is collected.
 This surely can’t be enough to protect these fragile islands longer term?
 A quick snorkel at Ko Phi Phi Leh showed us the damage constant motorboat traffic caused to the coral reefs (yes, an issue I am abundantly aware our longboat was only adding to).
 The colours we saw in the coral reefs 10 years ago had all but vanished.

-These images will stay with me a very long time (thanks to fellow sustainability bloggers who’ve introduced me to #take3forthesea – an effort to each play our part to protect our fragile oceans and something we will definitely be thinking about on future beach visits).
+These images will stay with me a very long time (thanks to fellow sustainability bloggers who’ve introduced me to #take3forthesea – an effort to each play our part to protect our fragile oceans and something we will definitely be applying during future beach visits).
 You can read similar views on sustainability issues on Phi Phi here by Emma from Wanderlust & Wet Wipes and check out this guide for some tips on how you can reduce your impact as a traveller and use less plastic every day.

 The local villagers here could do nothing more than sweep up the tidal rubbish daily and attempt to burn it.